 Like other cottages in the village, it was built in the 19th century to house workers from the nearby Gunpowder Mill, the ruins of which can still be seen in the lower glen.
 The cottage is situated at the very edge of the village, and boasts superb views of the upper glen and surrounding hills, including the imposing Cruach Neuran.
 Not far from the foot of the garden runs the Little Eachaig river, which winds its way through the glen.

-There is a large enclosed garden with stunning views.
+There is a large enclosed garden with wonderful views, with walks for all the family to enjoy.
 The tranquillity and surrounds will inspire you.